Contributors from members of the Copper team

 Their sales team also uses social proof to back up their work.
-(Again, drop some names.
-A little credibility doesn't hurt.)
+Sharing specific success metrics helps build credibility and show value.

-But the thing we love most about this sales voicemail script is the closing line.
-Instead of just asking their customer to give them a call back, their sales team sends a follow-up email—and encourages people to contact them through there.
+After you leave this type of voicemail, we recommend having your sales team send a follow-up email to encourage people to contact you that way.
 This can help phone-shy prospects learn more about the products you’re selling in a way that they're comfortable with.

 4. Presentation sales pitch deck example